This was written by AI

 6 aidockorg/stable-diffusion-webui-rocm:latest

-The aidockorg image has a built-in authentication system using Caddy as a reverse proxy.
-The actual WebUI runs on internal port 17860, proxied through external port 7860, with authentication on port 1111.
+No errors, but http://localhost:7860 redirected to http://localhost:1111/login.
+The aidockorg image has a built-in authentication system using Caddy as a reverse proxy – the WebUI runs on internal port 17860, proxied through port 7860, with authentication on port 1111.
+This wasn't documented anywhere obvious; I found it in the container logs.

 1environment: